Kathmandu Durbar Square

 1. Carry personal ID certificates (passports).

-2. It is better to carry a few cash while touring in Nepal.
+2. It is better to carry some cash while touring in Nepal.

-4. If you lose your group/ tour guide, you can communicate with tourist police residing in every touristic area.
+4. If you lose your group/ tour guide, you can communicate with the tourist police residing in every tourist area.

 5. Most of the Nepalese know the English language, so you can easily communicate with locals.